DIPlib/diplib/src/documentation/image.md

 When an image object is marked `const`, the compiler will prevent modifications to it, it cannot be assigned to, and it cannot be used as the output argument to a filter function.
-However, the \ref indexing indexing operators, the copy assignment operator, and `dip::Image::QuickCopy` all allow the user to make a non-const object that points to the same data, making it possible to modify the pixel values of a const image (see \ref design "Design decisions" for our reasons to allow this).
+However, the \ref indexing "indexing operators", the copy assignment operator, and `dip::Image::QuickCopy` all allow the user to make a non-const object that points to the same data, making it possible to modify the pixel values of a const image (see \ref design_const_correctness for our reasons to allow this).
 Because of that, it did not really make sense either to have `dip::Image::Data`, `dip::Image::Origin`, and `dip::Image::Pointer` return const pointers when applied to a const image.